nocrizwang/OnionPIR/note&analysis/Comparison.md

   - $O(1)$ ~6MB
 - Offline communication (if any)
   - The client downloads the hint from server.
 - Server storage
   - Raw database has $N = ç m = 1.08m$ many enties when $k=4$.
   - Nothing more if no server preprocessing.
 - Server computation
+  - This involves a LWE matrix vector multiplication.
   - Slightly slower than the Frodo PIR scheme.
   - O(m) 10e6 seconds for 218 × 1 kB DB

 - Ability to support multiple clients
   - According to FrodoPIR, it is good at scaling.

+---

 ### Thoughts:

-If we simply use PIR as a black box, the best we can do so far is to use cuckoo hashing.
+If we simply use PIR as a black box, the best we can do so far is to use key-value filter with 3 hash functions, and possibly add the results together on the server side to reduce response size.
+This assume that server computation is linear to the size of the database.
+Otherwise, cuckoo hashing should be better (less request size / fewer rounds).
+Example: in hint-based stateful PIR, both methods are solid. the difference is that in cuckoo hashing, server must return two partitions instead of one.
+If using key-value filter, consider false-positive rate and also the larger request size.

+The way Sparse realize keyword support naturally combined with linear combination, which invovles in dot product.
+It is unlikely to be optimized anymore.

 Is additive homomorphic encryption fast?
-If so, then using KV filter to query for 3 entries and use additive homomorphic encryption to add the results together.
+If so, then using KV filter to query for 3 or 4 entries and use additive homomorphic encryption to add the results together.
 This could be faster than Sparse while maintaining the response size the same as Sparse.